 WILLIAM CEPEDA is a highly regarded trombonist, percussionist, shell player, composer, arranger, bandleader, producer, and visionary.
-In 1992 he revolutionized Puerto Rican music with the introduction of Afro-Rican Jazz, an innovative blend of traditional Puerto Rican roots, Folk, Dance, Progressive Jazz, and World Music.
+In 1992 he revolutionized Puerto Rican music with the introduction of Afro-Rican Jazz, an innovative fusion of traditional Puerto Rican roots, Folk, Dance, Progressive Jazz, and World Music.

 A protégé of the late, great Dizzy Gillespie, Cepeda was a member of the United Nations Orchestra.
-Also, he has traveled the world and performed with Lester Bowie and his Brass Fantasy, David Murray, James Moody, Steve Turre, Bobby Watson, Miriam Makeba, Slide Hampton & the Jazz Masters and on the “Latin Side” with Tito Puente, Paquito D’Rivera, Arturo Sandoval, Eddie Palmieri, Celia Cruz, Marc Anthony, Ruben Blades, Oscar de Leon, and countless others.
+Also, he has traveled the world and performed with Lester Bowie and his Brass Fantasy, David Murray, James Moody, Steve Turre, Bobby Watson, Miriam Makeba and Slide Hampton & the Jazz Masters.
+Also, on the “Latin Side” with Tito Puente, Paquito D’Rivera, Arturo Sandoval, Eddie Palmieri, Celia Cruz, Marc Anthony, Ruben Blades, Oscar de Leon, and countless others.

 In 1997, Cepeda founded Casabe Records and produced a series of seminal recordings by Isabel Albizu (Matriarch of the Bomba, 2011), which was proclaimed by The National Foundation for Popular Culture as one of the best of the year.
 Cepeda also recorded Felix Alduen (leader of the Grupo Afrocuba and expert in the Bombas of Mayaguez, 2015), Los Hermanos Ayala, Angel Luis Torruellas (2017), Bomba Sinfonica (2017), and his group, Afro-Rican Jazz.

 Cepeda is also the mastermind behind the 4-volume Encyclopedia titled: La Musica de Puerto Rico: Raices y Evolucion (Spanish Edition, 2012), which provides a comprehensive understanding of Bomba, Plena, La Danza, and La Musica Jibara through teaching materials, high-quality recordings, videos, monographs, songs, a curriculum, and teacher guides for elementary, middle, and high school levels.
 Currently, the encyclopedia is out-of-print but an updated, bilingual, interactive edition is in the works.